The Moment Your Phone Stopped Working for You

 Key Takeaways

-• Purpose over accumulation: Every tool should solve a specific problem or advance a clear goal; if you cannot articulate why you use something, it creates cognitive load without benefit.
+- Purpose over accumulation: If you cannot articulate why you use a tool, it creates cognitive load without benefit.
+Every tool earns its place.

-• Values alignment matters more than features: A tool’s design reflects someone else’s goals; intentional use means asking whether those align with yours before adoption.
+- Values alignment matters more than features: A tool reflects someone else’s goals.
+Ask whether those align with yours before adopting it.

-• Conscious evaluation prevents drift: Tools designed to be addictive require scheduled review cycles, not better willpower; review forces you to notice misalignment and act on it.
+- Conscious evaluation prevents drift: Addictive tools require scheduled review cycles, not better willpower.
+Quarterly review forces you to notice and act on misalignment.

 Principle 1: Values Alignment